JetBrains/jpa-buddy-documentation/entity-designer/entity-designer.md

 ## Entity Generation

 To create a new JPA entity, right-click on the desired folder and select New -> JPA Entity (1).
-Also, you can create a new entity from JPA Structure (2):
+Also, you can create a new entity from the JPA Structure (2) tab:

 ![jpa-structure-create-new-entity](img/jpa-structure-create-new-entity.png)